 - The Cyril texts omits a few words in this verse on purpose.
 He is strengthening his argument and avoiding sup-topics.

-- δεδουλεὺκασι Haven’t found a specific definition, though the root suggests a “slave”.
-Used the Latin equivalent “servierunt” as the basis.
+- δεδουλεὺκασι I have not found a specific definition, though the root suggests a “slave.”
+I used the Latin equivalent “servierunt” as the basis.